The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

 Say what you’ll do.
 Then do it without needing a parade.

 Help remove something from my list.
-It doesn’t add follow‑up, reminders, and emotional babysitting.
+It does not include follow‑up, reminders, or emotional support for you.

 ❌ Don’t: Weaponize Her Past Words Against Her Present Brain

-Maybe decades ago,o she said, “Call me anytime,” or “I never want to be a burden,” or “Promise you’ll always let me decide.”
+Maybe decades ago, she said, “Call me anytime,” or “I never want to be a burden,” or “Promise you’ll always let me decide.”

 That was before dementia.